 White was awarded the NASA Distinguished Service Medal for his flight in Gemini 4.
 Posthumously, he was also awarded the Congressional Space Medal of Honor.

-Following her Emmy-winning performance as Queen Elizabeth II in Netflix's The Crown, Claire Foy is no stranger to portraying historical figures.
+Claire Foy is no stranger to portraying historical figures, having won an Emmy for her performance as Queen Elizabeth II in Netflix's The Crown.
 This time, Foy dons an American accent to take on the role of Neil Armstrong's wife, Janet Shearon.

-Shearon is Armstrong's first wife, whom he met in college and shared three children.
+Shearon is Armstrong's first wife, whom he met in college and with whom he had three children.
 According to the First Man trailer, Foy's strong-willed interpretation of Shearon seems to play a large role emotionally in Armstrong's journey to the moon.

 Prior to his time as a NASA astronaut, Deke Slayton served as an American World War II pilot.
 After the war, Slayton returned to his education to receive a degree in aeronautical engineering at the University of Minnesota.